openhab/openhab-addons/bundles/org.openhab.binding.hue/doc/readme_v2.md

 The exact list of channels in a given device is determined at run time when the system is started.
 Each device reports its own live list of capabilities, and the respective list of channels is created accordingly.

-The `button-last-event` channel value is a number that is calculated from the following formula:
+The `button-last-event` channel is a trigger channel.
+When the button is pressed the channel receives a number as calculated by the following formula:

 ```text
 value = (button_id * 1000) + event_id;